santeriv/jQuery-Mobile-Boilerplate/readme.md

 ## Quick start

+TODO: add how to orionhub usage, although setting it up is quite straightforward task.

 Clone the git repo - `git clone git@github.com:commadelimited/jQuery-Mobile-Boilerplate.git` - or [download it](https://github.com/commadelimited/jQuery-Mobile-Boilerplate/zipball/master)

 **Note:** By default, the links to the CSS and JS files are relative.